Student Health Insurance

 The waiver site will open late summer, and instructions and reminders are sent via students’ University e-mail accounts regarding healthcare insurance while at school.

 - If students have existing health insurance, they may enter their insurance information at the Waive or Opt-In Website and the process will be complete.

 - Students can also voluntarily enroll in the University-sponsored program on the same webpage and the annual charge will appear on the student’s September billing statement.

 International undergraduates will be automatically enrolled in the University-sponsored plan (with the exception of those participating in ISEP).

-- If you have an HMO, POS, out of state-sponsored plan it may not provide comparable coverage to the Butler sponsored plan or cover a student’s medical services while in attendance in Indiana.
-You are encouraged to investigate this with you carrier.
+- If you have an HMO, POS, out of state-sponsored plan it may not provide comparable coverage to the Butler-sponsored plan or cover a student’s medical services while in attendance in Indiana.
+You are encouraged to investigate this with your carrier.

 - Ensure your insurance plan will cover services provided by Butler Health Services (NPI: 1447499157) medical staff.
 Dr. Maria V. Fletcher MD, FAAFP (NPI 1982688024) is our full time, board-certified family physician.
-Hospital options include St. Vincent, Community and IU Health
+Hospital options include Ascension St. Vincent, Community and IU Health.

 If you have used the plan in the past there are no significant changes from last year.
 The sponsored policy is with United Healthcare and provides our students access to a wide national network of providers and facilities when care is necessary outside of the plan requirements.